awsdocs/amazon-lightsail-developer-guide/doc_source/create-new-block-storage-disk-from-snapshot.md

 ## Step 1: Find your disk snapshot and choose to create a new disk<a name="find-your-snapshot-and-choose-create-new-disk"></a>

-You can create a new instance from a disk snapshot in one of two places in Lightsail: on the **Snapshots** tab of the home page, or on the **Storage** tab of the disk management page\.
+You can create a new instance from a disk snapshot in one of two places in Lightsail: on the **Snapshots** tab of the Lightsail home page, or on the **Snapshots** tab of the disk management page\.

 **From the Lightsail home page**

-1. On the home page, choose **Snapshots**\.
+1. On the Lightsail home page, choose the **Snapshots** tab\.
+![\[Snapshots tab on the Lightsail home page.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-home-page-snapshots-tab.png)

-1. Find the disk name, and then expand to see all your disk snapshots \(e\.g\., choose **1 disk snapshot**\)\.
+1. Find the name of the disk, then expand the node below it to see all of the available snapshots of that disk\.
-![\[Expand the disk snapshots and then use the shortcut menu to create a new disk from a snapshot\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/create-new-disk-from-snapshot-snapshots-tab-home-page.gif)
+![\[Expand the disk snapshots in the Snapshots tab of the Lightsail home page.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-snapshots-tab-available-disk-snapshots.png)

-1. Use the shortcut menu next to the snapshot from which you want to create your new disk, and then choose **Create new disk**\.
+1. Choose the actions menu icon \(⋮\) next to the snapshot from which you want to create your new disk, and then choose **Create new disk**\.
+![\[Create a new disk from a snapshots in the Lightsail home page.\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-action-menu-create-new-disk.png)

 **From the disk management page in Lightsail**

+1. On the Lightsail home page, choose the **Storage** tab\.

+1. Choose the name of the disk for which you want to view snapshots\.

 1. Choose the **Snapshots** tab\.
-![\[Choose the Snapshots tab from the disk management page\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/lightsail-disk-management-page-choose-snapshots-tab.png)
+![\[Choose the Snapshots tab from the disk management page\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/amazon-lightsail-disk-management-snapshots-tab.png)

-1. Under **Recent snapshots**, find the snapshot from which you want to create your new disk\.
-Use the shortcut menu and choose **Create new disk**\.
+1. Under the **Manual snapshots** section of the page, choose the actions menu icon \(⋮\) next to the snapshot from which you want to create a new disk, and choose **Create new disk**\.
-![\[Use the shortcut menu to create a new disk from a snapshot\]](https://d9yljz1nd5001.cloudfront.net/en_us/cfefe1b500656f5beb2491eaf820d8f4/images/create-new-disk-from-snapshot-disk-management-page.gif)
+![\[Use the actions menu to create a new disk from a snapshot\]](https://d9yljz1nd5001.cloudfront.net/en_us/aa4810f664dabff907209ee92babaa14/images/create-new-disk-from-snapshot-disk-management-page.png)

 ## Step 2: Create a new disk from a disk snapshot<a name="create-new-disk-from-disk-snapshot"></a>